pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 ## Solution

 What do we do?
-Static-code analysis to the rescue!
+Static code analysis to the rescue!
 If the compiler can't do it, we can build an extension and have detect these types of errors for the developers.

-Enter [PulumiCSharpAnalyzer](https://github.com/Zaid-Ajaj/pulumi-csharp-analyzer): a roslyn-based code analyzer that adds compile-time checks to your Pulumi code and reports it as part of the build.
+Enter [PulumiCSharpAnalyzer](https://github.com/Zaid-Ajaj/pulumi-csharp-analyzer): a Roslyn-based code analyzer that adds compile-time checks to your Pulumi code and reports it as part of the build.

-Available today as a nuget package, you can install the analyzer into your project as follows:
+Available today as a NuGet package, you can install the analyzer into your project as follows:

 ```
 dotnet add package PulumiCSharpAnalyzer